 |PROFESSION||MINIMUM EDUCATION REQUIREMENTS|

 |Baccalaureate Degree; or Post-Secondary Diploma or Post Secondary Certificate and 3 years experience|

 |Physician (teaching or research only)||M.D., Doctor en Medicina; or state/provincial license|

 or state/provincial license

-In order to pursue a TN visa an applicant must have evidence that they have the necessary credentials to be considered a professional in one of the Schedule 2 USMCA fields listed below.
+In order to pursue a TN visa an applicant must have evidence that they have the necessary credentials to be considered a professional in one of the Schedule 2 NAFTA fields listed below.
 Call or email us with any questions that you may have.
-We are always happy to let you speak directly with a USMCA immigration lawyer.
-To view credential requirements for professions in the medical field go to the Credentials: Medical tab.
+We are always happy to let you speak directly with a NAFTA immigration lawyer.
+To view credential requirements for professions in scientific fields, see below.

 The minimum education requirement is a Baccalaureate Degree for each of the following professions:

 Agricultural (Agronomist), Animal Breeder, Animal Scientist, Apiculturist, Astronomer, Biochemist, Chemist, Dairy Scientist, Entomologist, Epidemiologist, Geneticist, Geochemist, Geophysicist, Horticulturist, Meteorologist, Pharmacologist, Oceanographer, Physicist, Plant Breeder, Poultry, Scientist, Soil Scientist, Zoologist.

 We offer one-on-one consultations with an experienced lawyer to discuss your goals, analyze your case, and plan an immigration strategy.
 Paid consultation fees are often creditable towards total representation.

 Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through complex issues and supporting documents and plan an immigration strategy for obtaining benefits.
 To schedule a consultation, please click one of the links below: